drgerg/mmc4w/README.md

 ![titlebar.png](https://github.com/drgerg/mmc4w/blob/main/code/_internal/most_basic.png)

 ## MMC4W.py runs in Ubuntu with no tweaking.
+We have run it as a Python app on MacOS also.

 I recently added SHA256 hashes for the installer and mmc4w.py:  [File_Hashes.md](https://github.com/drgerg/mmc4w/blob/main/File_Hashes.md).